Keyboard shortcuts

 The bit width of an integer dictates how many values the integer can represent.
 As of C++20, all integers must be represented by 2s-complement which means that for signed numbers the range of values is \(-2^{N-1}\) to \(+2^{N-1}-1\) eg. -128 to 127 for an 8-bit number and for an unsigned number the range is \(2^N-1\) eg. values 0 to 255 for an 8-bit number.

-In addition to these integer types there are std::size_t and std::ptrdiff_t which are the unsigned and signed types respectively that have the max bit width available on a given architecture, eg. 64 bits on 64-bit architecture. std::size_t is the type used when index arrays or getting the size of objects.
-The odd name for std::ptrdiff_t is because this is the type returned after pointer arithmetic however, it is really the largest signed integer type.
+In addition to these integer types there are std::size_t and std::ptrdiff_t which are the unsigned and signed types respectively that have the max bit width available on a given architecture, eg. 64 bits on 64-bit architecture. std::size_t is the type used when indexing arrays or getting the size of objects.

 Literals